Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2021-05-01/types.md

 ## TimeInWeek
 ### Properties
 * **day**: 'Friday' | 'Monday' | 'Saturday' | 'Sunday' | 'Thursday' | 'Tuesday' | 'Wednesday' | string: The day of the week.
-* **hourSlots**: int[]: Each integer hour represents a time range beginning at 0m after the hour ending at the next hour (non-inclusive).
+* **hourSlots**: (int {minValue: 0, maxValue: 23})[]: Each integer hour represents a time range beginning at 0m after the hour ending at the next hour (non-inclusive).
 0 corresponds to 00:00 UTC, 23 corresponds to 23:00 UTC.
 Specifying [0, 1] means the 00:00 - 02:00 UTC time range.

 ## TimeSpan
 ### Properties